The Penn State Health Children’s Hospital Approach to Pediatric Anesthesia

-The Penn State Children’s Hospital team will put your child at ease and keep them safe during their procedure and the recovery period.
+The Penn State Health Children’s Hospital team will put your child at ease and keep them safe during their procedure and the recovery period.

 Based on the exemplary patient care and focus on family-centered care, we have achieved the status of a Level 1 certified Children’s Surgical Center by American College of Surgeons.
-The Penn State Children’s Hospital, Division of Pediatric Anesthesia, is actively involved with pediatric surgical specialties to qualify for this status.
+The Penn State Health Children’s Hospital, Division of Pediatric Anesthesia, is actively involved with pediatric surgical specialties to qualify for this status.
 Our highlights are:

 - Provision of care by specialist fellowship-trained Pediatric Anesthesiologist who are available 24/7 to provide anesthesia to complex pediatric cases – including complicated new born anesthesia, difficult airway management and anesthesia for complex surgical procedures.

 - Pediatric Anesthesia Quality Improvement program which participates in National level Pediatric anesthesia quality database

 - Pediatric Radiology anesthesia: We are the one of the very few hospitals in the central Pennsylvania region that anesthetizes complex pediatric patients in Radiology (CT scan, MRI, interventional radiology).

 - We are actively involved in research and education.
 Our pediatric anesthesia research areas include postoperative pain in children, genomics, pre-operative fasting and multiple quality improvement projects.
 We train medical students, anesthesiology residents and pediatric anesthesia fellows in the special care required for pediatric patients needing anesthesia.
 We also provide lectures to other specialties on pediatric anesthesia and have representation at national anesthesia and international conferences.